Table of Contents

 There may be a long-term benefit: with a fixed interest rate, your mortgage payments will remain fixed while inflation pushes your income and the value of your home upward.

-And in today’s inflationary environment, with inflation higher than mortgage interest rates, sometimes substantially, the value of a monthly mortgage payment decreases over time simply because money devalues due to inflation.
+And in today’s inflationary environment, with inflation close to mortgage interest rates levels, the value of a monthly mortgage payment decreases over time simply because money devalues due to inflation.
+At the same time, as illustrated in Graph 2, income often increases, even in retirement, lightening the burden of mortgage payments over time.

 In plain terms, this means it gradually becomes less expensive to pay a mortgage throughout retirement as long as that debt is locked in at a fixed rate and income rises.